-The official definition of what an engineer does is to apply science and mathematics principles to develop technical solutions to complex technical problems.
+The official definition of what an engineer does is to apply science and mathematics principles to develop technical solutions.
+Solutions used to solve complex technical problems.
 However, the truth about engineering is that we are at our core are “Problem Solvers” and “Fixers”.
-The Truth is that we learn how to think analytically and approach ANY problem from a logical perspective using the most reliable information we have (and validated) to develop a solution.
+We learn how to think analytically and approach ANY problem from a logical perspective.
+We use the most reliable information we have (and validated) to develop a solution.
 My journey has been interesting and also life fulfilling!
-The Truth is you never know where your journey will take you!
+You never know where your journey will take you!

-My journey in engineering has taken me from being a single mom studying Industrial Engineering at eighteen to being a Nuclear Engineer by twenty-two to deploying modern manufacturing techniques in organizations to starting my own consulting business when I was thirty-four.
-As a consultant, I have enjoyed the journey of Re-engineering a Community Hospital to improve their competitive position, establishing a Health Plan, working with a plethora of non-profit organizations dealing with children, women, and schools.
-I also founded a retreat and was the Chief Inspiration Officer and worked to develop a Mechatronics Program at a local community college while working with a local Zoo to measure outcomes.
+My journey has taken me from being a single mom studying Industrial Engineering at eighteen, to being a Nuclear Engineer by twenty-two to deploying modern manufacturing techniques in organizations, and starting my own consulting business when I was thirty-four.
+As a consultant, I have enjoyed the journey of re-engineering a Community Hospital to improve their competitive position, establishing a Health Plan, working with a plethora of non-profit organizations dealing with children, women, and schools.
+I also founded a retreat and was the Chief Inspiration Officer and worked to develop a Mechatronics Program at a local community college.
+All while working with a local Zoo.
 My current stop in my journey is working with therapeutic horses that develop inspiring leaders as well as teaching Project Management for Engineers at a Major University.
 You may question “Is this what engineers really do?”.

-The truth is that you may guide your career based on your passions but beware – you can never leave your engineering mind at work.
+The truth is that you may guide your career based on your passions.
+But beware – you can never leave your engineering mind at work.
 I have found that, just like gears, engineers are always thinking.
-We typically see an improvement no matter where we are as there are problems everywhere!
-I have found myself being on the School Board, solving friends and family member problems – because we truly are “Problem Solvers”.
+We typically see an improvement no matter where we are.
+There are problems everywhere!
+I have found myself being on the School Board, solving friends and family member problems.
+We truly are “Problem Solvers”.
 However, one of the Truths about Engineering is that we think with our heads first and our hearts second.
 However, most engineers I know have huge hearts and passion for their priorities.
 The Truth is we will always put problem-solving first.
 Enjoy your journey!